 An overview and history of Scottish Policy on Autism

-Over the last decade in Scotland there has been an increasing strategic policy focus on the needs of individuals on the autism spectrum including those with Asperger’s Syndrome.
+Over the last decade in Scotland there has been an increasing strategic policy focus on the needs of autistic individuals including those with Asperger’s Syndrome.

 The 2000 Review